Nlets 101

 So, what does Nlets look like in action?
 Here is a common scenario where Nlets is used numerous times each day.

 Imagine that you are a California driver on your way to Arizona.
-Since the drive is long and boring, you start to speed and are then pulled over by a state trooper.
+Since the drive is long and boring, you start to speed and are then pulled over by an Arizona state trooper.
 Because you are from California, you present your California driver license to the trooper.
-However, the trooper and dispatch in Arizona do not have direct access to the DMV information that California has about you, so they run a Nlets check to securely access that information.
+Since the trooper and dispatch in Arizona do not have direct access to the California Department of Motor Vehicles information, they run an Nlets check to securely access information from California.

 To accomplish this, the request is sent to dispatch by way of a Nlets query.
 Nlets first receives the query from the agency and checks to make sure it is a valid request.
-This is done by validating the Originating Agency Identifier (the identification for each agency/terminal that accesses Nlets and NCIC) to make sure the agency that is requesting the information is authorized to receive it.
-Once the validation is complete, the request is forwarded to California.
-California receives the request and pulls the information that is needed by the out-of-state trooper and sends an automated response back to Nlets.
+This is done by validating the Originating Agency Identifier (ORI - the identification for each agency/terminal that accesses Nlets and NCIC) to make sure the agency that is requesting the information is authorized to receive it.
+Once the validation is complete, the request is forwarded to the state of record.
+California receives the request and pulls the information that is needed by the Arizona trooper and sends an automated response back to Nlets.
 Nlets receives the response from California and then forwards the information back to the dispatcher in Arizona that made the initial request and ultimately the information gets back to the trooper that pulled you over.

 While this might sound like a lot of steps, the process is extremely quick, averaging about 1.5 seconds in total.
 What’s more, this happens all day, every day.
-In fact, in 2019, Nlets processed over two billion transactions.
+In fact, in 2023, Nlets processed over three billion transactions.